We’ve written the ultimate guide to Toronto rentals for Tenants. Here’s everything you need to know:

 - 3-bedroom apartment: $3,679 ($3,910 in central Toronto)

 The Toronto rental market is HOT!
-We are experiencing vacancy rates at all time lows (around 1%) meaning that landlords have their pick of who they want to rent to (and for how much).
+We are experiencing vacancy rates at all-time lows (around 1%) meaning that Landlords have their pick of who they want to rent to (and for how much).
 Rents have increased significantly over the last five years and aren’t expected to decrease anytime soon.
-If you love stats, check out the CMHC Rental Report.

 The lease is the document that summarizes your relationship with the landlord – how much rent you’ll pay, the dates of your lease, rules around pets and smoking, what happens at the end of your lease, etc.

 Leases are typically for 12 months and after that (unless a new lease is signed), tenants automatically are considered to be ‘month-to-month’–meaning that you don’t generally need to commit for another 12 months.
 You would, however, have to give 60 days notice before moving out (counting from the first of the next month; i.e. if you give notice June 24th, then you could move out on August 31st).

 As a tenant in Ontario, you have many rights.
 Among the important ones:

 - Pets – Landlords can’t evict you for having a pet, but they can refuse to rent to you in the first place.
 If you’re renting in a condo, the Condominium rules take precedence over the Residential Tenancies Act, so if the condo doesn’t allow pets, Fido or Fifi may get evicted.

 - Rent Increases – In Ontario, rent increases are controlled, but the rules don’t apply to buildings built in the last 20 years (in other words, most condos).
 Generally speaking, landlords can increase the rent once every 12 months by up to a maximum equal to the Consumer Price Index (CPI) for that year (e.g. it was 2% in 2016).